 4.4.1.
 How to Request a Stop Payment

 If you authorize a third party to take payments from your Account on a regular basis through a Preauthorized Transfer, you can place a stop payment on those payments by contacting by email at email@example.com at least five (5) business days before the next payment is scheduled to be made.

-You must provide us with (1) your name, (2) your Account number, (3) the company or person taking the payments, and (4) the date and amount of the scheduled payment you wish to stop.
+You must provide us with (a) your name, (b) your Account number, (c) the company or person taking the payments, and (d) the date and amount of the scheduled payment you wish to stop.
 If you want all future payments from that company or person stopped, be sure to tell us that as well.
 If you do not provide us with the correct information, such as the correct payee or the correct amount of the payment you wish to stop, we may not be able to stop the payment.

 If these regular payments vary in amount, the person or company you are paying should tell you ten (10) days before each payment when it will be made and how much it will be.
 You may be given the option to only get this notice when the payment will differ by more than a certain amount from the previous payment, or when the amount will fall outside certain limits that you set.

-- A description of the error or the EFT you are unsure about and why you believe it is an error or need more information;
+- A description of the error or the EFT you are unsure about and why you believe it is an error or why you need more information.

 After receiving your notice of error or unauthorized EFT, we will investigate and provide you with the results and any corrections we make to your Account within a commercially reasonable time.

-4.6 Our Liability for a Failure to Complete a Transaction, for Unauthorized Transactions, or for Failure to Stop a Payment
+4.6.
+Our Liability for a Failure To Complete A Transaction, Unauthorized Transactions or Failure to Stop a Payment

 We will respond to notices of errors or unauthorized EFTs and requests to stop payments in a commercially reasonable manner and time.
 You agree that in no event will we be liable in an amount exceeding the lesser of five thousand dollars ($5,000) or the actual amount of your loss.
 You also agree that we will not be liable for any amount of loss that you may incur if you: